 Create an avenue for fun communication.
 At Local Measure we have a dedicated Slack channel sharing photos of our home offices (kids and pets included), recommending fitness programs, Netflix shows and home delivery services.
 It’s our water cooler conversation - we’re just not standing by the water cooler when we have it.

 Your employees want to know that it’s ok to have some fun even during this difficult time.
 Lead from the top.
 Show them you care.
 And get involved in some good old fashioned office banter.

-The office might look different now, but your culture doesn’t have to.
+The office might look different now, but your company culture doesn’t have to.
 Revisit your values and make sure you’re living them.
-Check in on your people, care for their wellbeing, understand the new challenges everyone is facing by working from home, and support each other through the journey.
+Check in on your people, care for employee wellbeing, understand the challenges of remote working, and support each other through the journey.

-For more information on how Local Measure can help you improve your employee engagement, click here.
+For more information on how Local Measure can help your company navigate the changing business landscape, click here.